 10 Second Career Summary

-- Current position: Enterprise Architect at a relatively young Saas provider with a wide breadth of technologies due to mergers & acquisitions.
+- Current position: Enterprise Architect at a growing SaaS provider with a wide breadth of technologies due to mergers & acquisitions.
 I am responsible for driving the technology strategy to integrate these systems into a unified platform.
 There are more details over at LinkedIn.

 - Prior positions: